Arts discipline Film Studies - BA Arts, Culture and Media

 Film Ia: Film Analysis (5 EC)

-This module offers an introduction to film (and television) as an art form.
-It offers elementary aspects of critical film analysis, such as film technique, cinematography, editing, sound, and narration.
-Analysing both classic and contemporary films, students learn why and how moving images create certain effects on viewers.
+This module offers students an introduction to film as an art form.
+It covers fundamental aspects of film style and form, such as cinematography, editing, sound, and narration.
+Analysing both classic and contemporary films, students learn why and how moving images have certain effects on viewers.

-The course is the second half of Film I. It continues the introduction to film analysis and focuses upon implementing newly acquired knowledge into practice through a weekly analysis of five classic and contemporary films.
-These provide participants a first impression of film's rich history of representation.
+This course is the second half of Film I. It continues the introduction to film analysis and focuses on implementing newly acquired knowledge through weekly analyses of classic and contemporary films from across the globe.

 Film II: Film History (10 EC)